If this feature is enabled for the organization account, then it is possible to set QoS additional parameters for any Internet plan.

-For example, if the Renewal frequency for the Internet plan is "Daily", then QoS limits will be applied at 00:00 of the next day, according to the Internet timezone selected in the Venue.
+For example, if the Renewal frequency for the Internet plan is "Daily", then QoS limits will be applied at 00:00 of the next day, according to the Internet timezone selected in the Location.

 - Rules for One-Shot Internet plans:

-QoS limits are applied only for the One-Shot Internet plans that are assigned after the change.
+QoS limits are applied only to the One-Shot Internet plans that are assigned after the change.

-If a One-Shot Internet plan was assigned to a end-user before the change of QoS limits, then limits will not be applied.
+If a One-Shot Internet plan was assigned to an end-user before the change of QoS limits, then limits will not be applied.
 Otherwise, limits will be applied.

 What happens if an end-user has many Internet Plans already assigned?